fsuire/yield-di/README.md

 // you can eventually add options to your service fooBar.options = {
-  cache: true, // defaults to false
+  cache: true, // defaults to false.
+If true, the service function will be executed once.
+All other call will return the result of the first execution
   dependencies: {
     foo: 'foo',
     baz: 'foo/bar/baz'